Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

-weather vane effect increases as the forward velocity of the aircraft decreases, therefore, if the drag chute is to be used, it should be used at the initial portion rather than the latter portion ofthe landing roll.
+weather vane effect increases as the forward velocity of the aircraft decreases, therefore, if the drag chute is to be used, it should be used at the initial portion rather than the latter portion of the landing roll.
 This also assures use of the drag chute in the speed region where it is most effective.
 If the drag chute is used and excessive weathervaning is encountered, jettison drag chute.
 Since